Replace the Swing Arm Assembly

 Each cable is keyed to its corresponding connector except the CAN cables, which are interchangeable.

-2. Open the securing latches on the left and right sides of the contactor box assembly by pushing down on the lock tab and lifting the lever (e).
+2. Open the securing latches (g) on the left and right sides of the contactor box assembly by pushing down on the lock tab and lifting the lever (e).

 Avoid touching the tab contact area.
 Handle the cable tabs by their edges.